chriswendt/ietf/draft-ietf-stir-passport.md

 **5. Deterministic JSON Serialization**

-In order to provide a deterministic representation of the PASSporT Header and Claims, particularly if PASSporT is used across multiple signaling environments, the JSON header object and JSON Claim object should be computed as follows.
+In order to provide a deterministic representation of the PASSporT Header and Claims, particularly if PASSporT is used across multiple signaling environments, the JSON header object and JSON Claim object MUST be computed as follows.

-The JSON object should follow the rules for the construction of the thumbprint of a JSON Web Key (JWK) as defined in [RFC7638] Section 3.
+The JSON object MUST follow the rules for the construction of the thumbprint of a JSON Web Key (JWK) as defined in [RFC7638] Section 3.
 Each JSON object MUST contain no whitespace or line breaks before or after any syntactic elements and with the required members ordered lexicographically by the Unicode [UNICODE] code points of the member names.

 In addition, the JSON header and claim members MUST follow the lexicographical ordering and character and string rules defined in [RFC7638] Section 3.3.

 **6. Human Readability**

-JWT [RFC7519] and JWS [RFC7515] are defined to apply Base64 encoding to the Header and Claims sections.
-Many personal communications protocols, such as SIP and XMPP, generally utilize a "human readable" format to allow for ease of use and ease of operational debugging and monitoring.
-For these protocols, flexibility in the usage of Base64 encoding that obfuscates the readable JSON objects is a consideration.
-Therefore, specifications defining the usage of PASSporT may provide guidance on whether Base64 encoding can be eliminated from the construction of the PASSporT Header and Claim sections.
+For many applications, JWT [RFC7519] and JWS [RFC7515] can use Base64 encoding to the Header and Claims sections as specified.
+However, many personal communications protocols, such as SIP and XMPP, use a "human readable" format to allow for ease of use and ease of operational debugging and monitoring.
+As such, specifications using PASSporT may provide guidance on whether Base64 encoding or plain text will be used for the construction of the PASSporT Header and Claim sections.

 **7. Security Considerations**